 - Household contacts and caregivers for children younger than 6 months of age because younger infants are at higher risk of influenza-related complications and cannot be vaccinated.
 Vaccination of those in close contact with infants less than 6 months old might help protect infants by “cocooning” them from the virus;

-- Healthcare and emergency medical services personnel because infections among healthcare workers have been reported and this can be a potential source of infection for vulnerable patients.
+- Healthcare and emergency medical services personnel because infections among healthcare workers have been reported and this can be a potential for vulnerable patients.
 Also, increased absenteeism in this population could reduce healthcare system capacity;

 - All people from 6 months through 24 years of age